Indoqa/solr-spatial-clustering/README.md

 ### Deployment

-  * Copy the plugin jar from 'target/solr-spatialclustering-{version}-jar-with-dependencies.jar' into the /lib directory of your solr core.
+  * Download the plugin jar from http://repo1.maven.org/maven2/com/indoqa/solr/spatial-clustering/7.5.0/spatial-clustering-7.5.0-jar-with-dependencies.jar and copy it into the /lib directory of your solr core.

 ## Configuration